asadfgglie/Discod-Bot-Java-version/README.md

 ##### Known bug

-Due to API limitations, Bot cannot check whether the GFloor built before startup satisfies Rule 5 and Rule 6.
+Due to early API limitations, Bot cannot check whether the GFloor built before startup satisfies Rule 5 and Rule 6.

+It will be fixed at future.

 #### MusicPlayer